-As part of the continuous improvement of the corporate governance, the Board of Directors reviewed the statutory regulations regarding the number of additional mandates permitted and submitted a new, reduced and more precise regulation to the Annual General Meeting on 5 April 2022 for approval.
-In addition to the experience gained since the entry into force of the Ordinance against Excessive Compensation in Listed Companies (OaEC), the regulations and experiences of comparable companies and stakeholders were also taken into account.
 According to Art.
 19 Para.
-2 of the Articles of Association and subject to approval by the Board of Directors, members of the Executive Committee may simultaneously carry out no more than one additional mandate outside the Group in the supreme managing or supervisory body of another listed company, and two such mandates at unlisted entities that must be entered in the Swiss Commercial Register or a comparable foreign register.
+2 of the Articles of Association and subject to approval by the Board of Directors, members of the Executive Committee may simultaneously carry out no more than one additional mandate outside the Group in a listed company and two additional mandates in unlisted companies.
 A member may exceed these limits for a short period of time.